Page: 1 2 3 4 ()

 Domains: Clinical practice, Communication, Specialty CPD (IP)

-The third and final part of the Docet cataract series covers postoperative assessment of cataract surgery patients, complications and their management and postoperative pathways.
+The third and final part of the cataract series addresses postoperative assessment, potential complications and their management and postoperative care pathways.

 Topics: Cataract, Cataract series, Surgery, Postoperative assessment, Complications, Pathways, CMO, Uveitis, Retinal detachment, IOP, PCO, Referral, Emergency, IOL, Dislocation.